Fortín San Juan de la Cruz

-Fortín San Juan de la Cruz (Fort Saint John of the Cross), known locally as El Cañuelo, was built on Isla de Cabras in the Palo Seco barrio of the municipality of Toa Baja, at the western end of the entrance to San Juan Bay, in Puerto Rico.
+Fortín San Juan de la Cruz (English: Fort Saint John of the Cross), most commonly known as El Cañuelo, was built on Isla de Cabras in the Palo Seco barrio of the municipality of Toa Baja, at the western end of the entrance to San Juan Bay, in Puerto Rico.
 The square coastal fort has massive sandstone walls that date back to the 1630s.
 Although the U.S. Navy bombarded the fort in 1898, the fort survived.
-Today the fort is part of the San Juan National Historic Site, which is listed as a UNESCO World Heritage Site and on the National Register of Historic Places.
+Today the fort is part of the San Juan National Historic Site, which is listed as a UNESCO World Heritage Site and on both the National Register of Historic Places and the Puerto Rico Register of Historic Sites and Zones.
 The fort is not open to visitors, but it can be viewed from its exterior.

 History

 The original fort built on this site in the late 1500s was made of wood; it burned to the ground in 1625 during a Dutch attack.
 However, the Spaniards replaced it with a stone fort between 1630 and 1660.

 El Cañuelo was the smallest fort in the harbor defense system.
 Cannon fire from the fort and from Castillo San Felipe del Morro created a crossfire to protect the entrance to San Juan bay.
 The fort also guarded the mouth of the Bayamón River on the other side. reportedly, at one time, there was a huge chain crossing from El Morro to El Cañuelo that was extended during attacks to provide a physical barricade across the bay entrance.

 On 12 May 1898, during the Spanish–American War, the United States Navy bombarded El Cañuelo as part of its bombardment of San Juan.
 Spanish records do not list any guns or troops at El Cañuelo at the time.